 This has long been my luggage brand of choice, going all the way back to when I first set out on a round-the-world backpacking trip, before anyone had e-mail.
 Yes, Eagle Creek has been making backpacks, luggage, and travel accessories for quite a while.
 Last night my wife hung up her toiletry kit in the bathroom in a Panama hotel and said, “You know, I’ve had this toiletry kit since we were backpackers more than 20 years ago.”
 It still looks great, still works fine.
 The only difference with the newer ones is, they’re lighter now.

 I have a few other items of theirs I’ve used just as long, like those little money pouches you can hook to a belt and stuff into your pants.
 Inexpensive and very handy.
 They also make those packing cubes that help you keep your clothes organized as you move from place to place.
 Good stuff, and the top luggage has a lifetime guarantee.
 I’ve never had a wheel blow out on one of their rolling suitcases and only once has a zipper failed.
 (They replaced the bag.)
 See a range of their gear at the REI online store.

-This is my second-favorite suitcase company, but I usually use their backpacks when I’m going places where wheels aren’t going to cut it.
+This is my second-favorite suitcase company, but I usually use Osprey backpacks when I’m going places where wheels aren’t going to cut it.
 As with the company above, they make well-designed bags meant to last forever and they stand behind them with a lifetime guarantee.